-Everyday life for school age children has changed and will be very different for a long time to come, the links below may be useful to help support your child during this period of time.
+Everyday life for school-age children has changed and will be very different for a long time to come, the links below may be useful to help support your child during this period of time.

-Door 43, from Sheffield Futures offers virtual support to 13-25 year olds on a range of emotional wellbeing issues.
-This service provides information, advice and guidance to young people experiencing issues such as low mood, stress and anxiety, loneliness, difficulty accessing education or employment and low confidence.
+Door 43, from Sheffield Futures, offers virtual support to 13-25-year-olds on a range of emotional wellbeing issues.
+This service provides information, advice, and guidance to young people experiencing issues such as low mood, stress and anxiety, loneliness, difficulty accessing education or employment, and low confidence.
 Door 43

-Sheffield Children's Hospital have gathered together some great resources to help children and young people cope with the information and changes related to the Coronavirus.
+Sheffield Children's Hospital has gathered together some great resources to help children and young people cope with the information and changes related to the Coronavirus.
 From social distancing and quarantine to school closures and increased awareness of infection and hygiene.
 Supporting with COVID-19

 Time to come in bear is a short story about social distancing by children's author Kim St Lawrence.
 Time to come in Bear